ZEROF/ipextractor/README.md

 2. You can quickly set your firewall aliases and related policies without the usual plugin hassle.
 3. The lists are updated every 4 hours if there is fresh information available from the source.
 This ensures that IPEX dynamic list receive the most current and relevant data.
 4. This is an open source project, and the list is maintained clean, without any additional inputs (publicity) that could create problems for some firewalls.
+5. IPEX manage own honeypots, we call them IPEX Hunters.
+We learn from working on them and we take time to assure flowless integration.

 #### Supported firewalls